 The Reformation plank of sola Scriptura—“Scripture alone”—is actually constructed of the four key words describing Scripture.
 Because it is authoritative, necessary, clear, and sufficient, Scripture is our ultimate standard in matters of faith and practice.
 Consequently, Scripture must be preached, read, studied, and published abroad.
 The Reformation was built on the sure foundation of God’s Word.

-As we celebrate what the Reformation accomplished five hundred years ago, may we also look to the future, to the next Reformation.
+As we celebrate what the Reformation accomplished over five hundred years ago, may we also look to the future, to the next Reformation.
 Can we imagine all that the Word of God can accomplish in the hands of God’s people in the years to come?